vmware-tanzu/velero/site/docs/master/build-from-source.md

 There are a number of different ways to build `velero` depending on your needs.
 This section outlines the main possibilities.

 When building by using `make`, it will place the binaries under `_output/bin/$GOOS/$GOARCH`.
-For example, you will find the binary for darwin here: `_output/bin/darwin/amd64/velero`, and the binary for linux here: `_output/bin/linux/amd64/velero`. `make` will also splice version and git commit information in so that `velero version` displays proper output. `velero install` will also use the version information to determine which tagged image to deploy.
+For example, you will find the binary for darwin here: `_output/bin/darwin/amd64/velero`, and the binary for linux here: `_output/bin/linux/amd64/velero`. `make` will also splice version and git commit information in so that `velero version` displays proper output.

+Note: `velero install` will also use the version information to determine which tagged image to deploy.
+If you would like to overwrite what image gets deployed, use the `image` flag (see below for instructions on how to build images).

 ### Build the binary